rvl-q/KuberParts/part5/e501/Readme.md

 ```

 ![Screenshot example.com](ScreenshoExampleCom.png)
 Web page scraping not fully implemented, as focus was on the custom controller.
-Works OK for `example.com`, but below css and scripts are missing.
+Works OK for `example.com`, but below css and scripts are intentionally missing.
 ![Screenshot](Screensho.png)

 ## Test steps